About

 New verandah

-A cast-iron verandah, complete with stained glass, is added to the front of the Main Building.
-Here travellers imbibe the best of the hotel's offerings and enjoy the cool sea breeze.
+A cast iron verandah, complete with stained glass, was added to the front of the Main Building.
+Here travellers imbibed the Hotel’s offerings and enjoyed the cool sea breeze.

 1915